DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-25 Meeting Notes.md

 | Character Artist Meeting               |                |

 ### Updates Channel?

 I was thinking about adding an updates channel as a singular place for the game's new content.
-That way,
+That way, everyone can stay up to date on the latest additions to the game without having to dig through various channels or messages.

 ### New Additions